 Current international students have compiled this list to assist you as you pack.
 You may also wish to speak with students from your home country who are already studying here for their recommendations on what to bring.
-Click on the menus below to see more detailed information regarding what to bring.

 If you are an undergraduate exchange student, the Global Education Office will contact you with information about items that will be provided for you.

 If you will be staying in on-campus housing, your mattress will not have pillow or sheets, and towels are not provided.

 - One set of bath towels and washcloth for when you first arrive.

 - One set of extra-long twin sheets for your first night.
 If you will be staying in on-campus housing, mattress size is approximately 36in x 80in x 8in (91.4cm x 203.2cm x 20.3cm), except for Tribe Square which has full-size mattresses.
 Tribe Square is typically only for upperclassmen.

 - Blanket.
 If you will stay in on-campus housing in the summer, some rooms have air conditioning and can be very cold by international standards.
 In the winter it is sometimes also cold.